Probing the Cosmic Reionization History with JWST: Gunn-Peterson and Ly$\alpha$ Damping Wing Absorption at $4.5 < z < 13$: Sample Properties

 We first investigate the UV magnitude and slope of the galaxies in our sample.
 The UV magnitude and slope are crucial to understanding the intrinsic galaxy properties, such as the star formation rate, dust extinction, and the age of the stellar population.
 We measure the UV magnitude and slope by fitting the UV continuum of the galaxy spectra.
 We fit the UV continuum of the galaxy spectra by the a simple power-law function as follows:

 Here, $F_{1450}$ and $\beta_{\rm UV}$ are the normalization factor and UV slope, respectively.
 We correct the magnification factors and use $F_{1450}$ to infer the UV magnitude ($M_{\rm UV}$) of objects.
 We consider the same fitting window as the one adopted by \cite{Saxena24}.
-Our fitting window on the original Calzetti's window \citep{Calzetti94} for the UV $\beta$ slope.
-We modify the mask window to consider the instrumental broadening effect in PRISM spectra.
+Our and \cite{Saxena24}'s fitting windows for UV slope measurements are modified from the widely used Calzetti's window \citep{Calzetti94}.
+We modify the mask window to consider the instrumental broadening effect on PRISM spectra.
 Because of low-resolution spectra, we mask the wavelength range of 1440-1590 {\AA}, 1620-1680 {\AA} and 1860-1980 {\AA}, to avoid contributions from strong emission lines such as {\CIV\W\W}1548,1551, {\HeII\W}1640/{\OIIIsemi\W\W}1661,1666, and {\CIIIsemi\W\W}1907,1909, respectively.
-We fit in the wavelength range from 1350 to 2700 {\AA} to avoid the impact from strong Ly$\alpha$ damping wing absorption \citep[e.g.,][]{Heintz23}.
-We conduct the fitting by assuming flat prior for both of the variable.
-We set loose upper/lower bound for the $\beta_{\rm UV}$ at 1 and -5, respectively.
-We conduct MCMC sampling to determine the posterior distribution for the free parameters.
+We fit in the wavelength range of 1350 to 2700 {\AA} to avoid the impact from strong Ly$\alpha$ damping wing absorption \citep[e.g.,][]{Heintz23}.
+We conduct the fitting by assuming flat prior for both of the variables.
+We set a loose upper/lower bound for the $\beta_{\rm UV}$ at 1 and -5, respectively.
+We perform Markov Chain Monte Carlo (MCMC) sampling to determine the posterior distribution for the free parameters.
+We use the affine invariant MCMC ensemble sampler {\texttt emcee} \citep{2013PASP..125..306F} to run the MCMC sampling throughout the analyses.
 We consider the median of the posterior distribution as the best-fit value.
 We give the uncertainty of the best-fit value by 16/84-th percentile.
 In Figure \ref{muv_z} and \ref{beta_z}, we show UV magnitude and UV slope distribution per redshift, respectively.
 As shown in the Figure \ref{muv_z}, our galaxy sample occupies the wide range of UV magnitude from $M_{\rm UV}\sim$-23 to -16 throughout redshifts.
 For the UV slope, we see wider range of UV slope at the lower redshifts.
 The UV slope of our galaxy sample gradually converge towards bluer slope values.
-However, from around $z\sim9$, the UV slope measurements show a tentative trend toward the redder values, converging around $\beta_{\rm UV}$.
+However, from around $z\sim9$, the UV slope measurements show a tentative trend toward the redder values, converging around $\beta_{\rm UV}\simeq-2$.
 Similar trend have been quantitatively discussed by \cite{Saxena24}.
 While the measurements of $\beta_{\rm UV}$ are not the main topic of this work, we discuss the interpretation of UV slope evolution in terms of cosmic reionization in Section \ref{disc}.